AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# Voice Prompting

+Voice prompting is the fastest way to instruct a computer because it allows for faster input of information compared to typing on a keyboard.
+Most people can speak around 120-150 words per minute, while they can only type around 40-60 words per minute.
+Additionally, people can typically hear and process around 200-300 words per minute.
+Therefore, using voice prompting allows for faster input and processing of information.

 # Tuesday, Jun 20th 2023

 Writing Class Lessons for STEM with Health and Wellness for a healthy body and mind along with STEM AI pair programming with language with voice input.